harisadnan21/cell-simulations/doc/DESIGN_EXERCISE.md

 ### Simulations

 * Commonalities
+  * Behavior of each cell is based on its neighbors
+  * All have a 2D grid format with a width and height in units
+  * Always at some discrete state
+  * Don't take input while simulation is running

 * Variations
+  * Some are probabilistic and some are deterministic
+  * Algorithm that determines perpetuation
+  * Dealing with edge cases
+  * Implementations can utilize different graphics

 ### Discussion Questions

 * How does a Cell know what rules to apply for its simulation?
+  * Based on the given algorithm, it looks at each neighbor and performs some function on whether or not the neighbor is alive or dead
+  * Maintain a current state and use it to calculate next state

 * How does a Cell know about its neighbors?
+  * Cell can maintain pointers to its 8 neighbors and call functionality on each.
+Cells will be stored in a 2D array.

 * How can a Cell update itself without affecting its neighbors update?
+  * Cells will update based on neighbor's current state, but its update will be saved into next state.

 * What behaviors does the Grid itself have?
+  * It could tell each cell to update
+  * It could control its own simulation (speed, stop, play, etc)

 * How can a Grid update all the Cells it contains?
+  * Iterate its 2D array and call cell.update() on all of its cells

 * What information about a simulation needs to be in the configuration file?
+  * Number of rows and columns, which cells are alive at the beginning, type of algorithm/simulation to be run

 * How is configuration information used to set up a simulation?
+  * We instantiate a certain class to perform an algorithm based on an enumerated simulation option given in the configuration file, and all the other information can be used to set up the initial state.

 * How is the graphical view of the simulation updated after all the cells have been updated?
+  * We can render a grid of JavaFX rectangles and update its opacity when new state is calculated.